 Krka National Park

-Exact times depend upon traffic, especially during the summer season.
+The exact times depend upon traffic, especially during the summer season.
 You won’t struggle to find day trips being sold from excursion offices either.

 Swimming & Walking